 The barrel is browned to dull it down.
 Wouldn't want to scare the turkeys because of the shine (that's why I wear a hat, too) As it stands, it's ready for a meeting with the American riflemen at the Battle of New Orleans.
+Foraging guns were smooth bored in the rifle caliber so that they could use the regulation ball if pressed into service in battle.
 POR OBO

 #778 Here is one for the books, the beginnings of a Danish seal gun, with a 1600's style Snapplock, short octagon swamped GRRW .40 caliber barrel, nice wood, most of which will disappear as the gun finds its final shape.
 There will not be a buttstock, these light rifles were shot from the cheek, of your face, that is.
 SPOKEN FOR

 These were simple guns, made for hard use in the sealing business.
 They were expected to be accurate, shots to the head were the rule, a hit anywhere else left the seal to swim off and become shark bait.
 Buttplates and trigger guards were plain strap iron, a pinned trigger was sufficient with a single ferrule for the ramrod.
 They were decorated, however, often painted and carved.
 The Snapplock has a horizontal sear, much like the wheelock, snaphaunces or early English locks.
 They look terribly odd, but they throw sparks and light fires.